 - Brain Damage by Pink Floyd

-- Road Trippin’ By The Red Hot Chili Peppers
+- Road Trippin’ by Red Hot Chili Peppers

 - Tenerife Sea by Ed Sheeran

-- The Sound of Silence by Simon and Garfunkel
+- The Sound of Silence by Simon & Garfunkel

-Known for his beautiful combination of soothing, rich, and soulful singing in tandem with his tasteful acoustic playing.
-Bill enjoyed a very successful career as a songwriter throughout the ’70s and early 80s with a legacy that made such an impression in 2015 he was given an induction into the Rock ‘n’ Roll Hall of Fame.
+Known for his beautiful combination of soothing, rich, and soulful singing in tandem with his tasteful acoustic playing, Bill enjoyed a very successful career as a songwriter throughout the ’70s and early ’80s, earning a 2015 induction into the Rock & Roll Hall of Fame.

-This is a fantastic song to learn if you are new to fingerpicking as you will only be playing simple chords or intervals, with your thumb acting as the bass.
-Allowing you to get your feet wet without needing to worry about overly complicated melodies.
+This is a fantastic song to learn if you are new to fingerpicking, as you will only be playing simple chords or intervals, with your thumb acting as the bass.
+This allows you to get your feet wet, without needing to worry about overly-complicated melodies.
 Try to focus on making everything ring out clearly with no string buzz.
 There aren’t many notes in the song, so make them count!

 Blackbird by The Beatles

-As the number one selling band of all time, The Beatles hardly need any introduction.
-They were revolutionary in their development of popular music and have some of the most iconic and memorable songs ever written in their catalog.
-This also makes their songs ideal to learn on guitar as they are easily recognizable by both musicians and non-musicians alike.
+As the number-one selling band of all time, The Beatles hardly need an introduction.
+They were revolutionary in their development of popular music and boast some of the most iconic and memorable songs ever written in their catalog.
+This also makes their songs ideal to learn on guitar, as they are easily recognizable by both musicians and non-musicians alike.

-Dust In The Wind is an ideal song for beginners as there is only 1 picking pattern which you will repeat for the entirety of the song, making this double up as an effective workout routine for your fingers.
-The chords are all easy to hold so there won’t be anything too strenuous for your left hand.
+Dust in the Wind is an ideal song for beginners, as there is only 1 picking pattern which you will repeat for the entirety, making this double up as an effective workout routine for your fingers.
+The chords are all easy to hold, so there won’t be anything too strenuous for your left hand.
 However, do take note of the open notes and ensure they ring out as clearly as possible.